 You can follow these steps to quickly recover deleted photos from you SanDisk SD card:

-- Launch Disk Drill and initiate a scan.
+3. Launch the tool and initiate a scan.

 Yes, you can recover photos from an SD card with your smartphone as well.
-Insert the SD card into your Android or iOS device, use a data recovery tool to scan the card, and recover the files.
+Insert the SD card into your device, use a data recovery app to scan the card, and recover the files.

 If you want to recover files on an Android smartphone, you can use an Android data recovery app, just like you’d use one on a computer.
 Be sure to not save the files you recover on the SD card and save them on the device’s local storage instead to avoid overwriting data on the SD card.